Tine-m/docker-ci-intro/deck/DockerCheatSheet.md

 # Docker Cheat Sheet

 You will find most of the commands you need in this document.
-Just below the table there's a link to a more complete Cheat Cheat.
+Just below the table there's a link to a more complete Cheat Sheet.

 | docker pull mysql:latest | Pulls an image from the Docker Registry |
 | ----- | :---- |